 adopted by Brentford football club in 1996, the only professional club in the county to acknowledge its true county status in this manner.
 Further examples of other, amateur, football teams in Middlesex making use of the Middlesex emblem can be found here

-Non-sporting bodies which use the crown and seaxes, depicted below, include, as seen, Middlesex University; the Middlesex Volunteer Regiment; Middlesex Law Society, a county hospital; a county family history society; the former Middlesex Fire Brigade and the county automobile club, in two depictions.
-On the latter two depictions the seaxes are shown in their older upturned position.
-The badge of the county’s branch of the Women’s Institute, retains the former depiction of the seaxes, without the crown added in 1910, as found in the former Middlesex cricket and rugby badges.
+Non-sporting bodies which use the crown and seaxes, depicted below, include, as seen, Middlesex University; the Middlesex Volunteer Regiment; Middlesex Law Society; a county family history society; and the county automobile club, in two realisation.
+On these latter two depictions the seaxes are shown in their older upturned position.